nrobertson573/DDR_Pattern_Search/README.md

 -   Static BPM, require chart keep a constant bpm (no speedups or slowdowns)
 -   Difficulty, (Beginner, Basic, Difficult, Expert and Challenge)
--   Mix, From 1st mix to A3, Grand Prix, and songs removed since DDR A
+-   Mix, From 1st mix to A3, Grand Prix (including songs from purchasing the Konami soft pad), and removed songs (only includes songs removed since DDR A release)
 -   Event and Unlockable songs
--   Gold Cabinet Exclusives (Currently A3 is Gold Cabinet exclusive in the continental US)
+-   Gold Cabinet Exclusives (currently A3 is Gold Cabinet exclusive in the continental US)

 BPM filters are primarily the ranges listed in game and charts may have